karlroberts/karlroberts.github.io/source/_posts/2016-01-15-why-is-devops.markdown

 For the impatient the important answer is __it makes you money__. <!--more-->
 Of course it also saves you time but as we know money _is_ time, so lets just say __it makes you money__.

-I've recently finished a talk on [Why is Devops?
-TODO get correct URL](http://docs.aws.avocadoconsulting.com.au/why-is-devops) and it brought up some interesting points that often get overlooked in the above mentioned happy-clappy marketing and buzzword fever, getting us back to a real understanding of why DevOps is useful?
+I've recently finished working a talk on [Why is Devops?](http://docs.aws.avocadoconsulting.com.au/presales/why_is_devops/) and it brought up some interesting points that often get overlooked in the above mentioned happy-clappy marketing and buzzword fever, getting us back to a real understanding of why DevOps is useful?
 Slide decks are great but in a good talk most of the detail is in the talk not the text on the slide, so this blog is to put down the arguments and reasoning for people who missed the talk.